HGustavs/LenaSYS/backend-models/service-tests/README.md

+Documentation on how to conduct tests for service files

+**Guide on how to setup such file:**
-Name the file filename-tests.txt (e.g duggaedservice-tests, do NOT include .php here) \
+Name the file filename-tests.md (e.g duggaedservice-tests, do NOT include .php here) \
 Include the name of the file to be tested at the first line (e.g duggaedservice.php). \

 For each test, write the values needed to get to that line of code and then how to decide if the test has passed or not.
 Name the tests in a describing manner. \